lardieri/Entry-Card/docs/README.md

 ## What this app does

-Gets you in the door faster at your favorite club, bar, or other venue!
+Gets you in the door faster at your favorite restaurant, club, or gym!

 ## How to use